10 facts about Notre-Dame Cathedral

 However, Notre Dame is not dead and a plan to renovate our national symbol has already been announced by the French government.
 Only two days after this tragic event, more than €800 million were already raised to rebuild the Church.

-Its beginnings took place more than 850 years ago, in the heart of a much smaller Paris.
 Towering at a height of 69 meters (226 feet), the Notre-Dame Cathedral – fully called Notre-Dame de Paris (Our Lady of Paris) in French – remains today one of the most important landmarks of the French Capital.

 If millions of visitors walk through its portals every year, only a few take the time to care about the details.

+Now onto the list of interesting facts.
 Here are ten interesting facts about this religious and architectural masterpiece in Paris.

 1. The Cathedral is the most visited monument in Paris

 France is the most visited country in the world.
 Surprisingly enough, its most visited monument is not the Eiffel Tower.

 If Disneyland Paris is the number one tourist destination in France, the Notre-Dame Cathedral is the most visited monument within the Paris city limits.